gaehlerm/SoftwareEngineering/README.md

 Obviously, this is highly frustrating.
 Every release, you have to test a feature that didn't change at all, yet the team could have introduced some bugs.
 Every release you waste 2 weeks of your time to do the same boring repetitive task.
 Every release, the company spends millions to test things that were already tested several times before.
 And even worse.
 As the software grows, the number of bugs increases.
 Some of them even slip through the expensive testing.
 And the release gets delayed as the bugs become harder and harder to fix.
 It's a nightmare.

 After another terrible release, the company is at the verge of collapsing.
 The CEO comes to the development team.
 His tie is hanging lose and he looks really tired.
 Apparently, it's been days since he slept for the last time.
 And he says “Guys, it cannot go on like this.
 These tests are killing us.
 We need the following: Here is a screen.
 At any time during the development I want here a list with all the features that are currently not working according to specification.
 If everything works, it should be green.
-If you make this work, I’ll pay you one Billion.”
+If you make this work, I’ll pay you a hundret Millions.”

 Silence in the room.
-One Billion???
+One hundret Millions???
 You may laugh.
 But there are more than enough companies that would actually pay this amount.
 It’s an enormous amount, but at the same time the efforts required are incredible.
 There are millions of lines of code and tens of thousands of features.
 It’s hard to find anyone in the company who knows what the specifications are.
-It will take years to get these automated tests working and maybe the company will be bankrupt before you finish.
+It will take years to get these automated tests working and chances are the company will be bankrupt before you finish.

 On the other hand, the benefits for the company would be worth this amount.
-At first you might think “ah, spend one billion for saving 2 weeks of testing??”.
+At first you might think “ah, spend one hundred Millions for saving 2 weeks of testing??”.
 But there is so much more to it.

 1. You can release anytime the screen is green.
 If the team works well, you can release every day (“nightly build”)
 1. If a customer needs a feature urgently, you can quickly implement it and send him the nightly build.
 1. There are less bugs as automated tests are more reliable than manual testing.

 And that’s only the marketing side of it.
 At least as important is the developers’ side of this screen.
 So far you were always afraid that you would break some feature when changing code.
 A feature was working so far but all of a sudden, it’s broken.
 Nobody realized when it happened.
 You’ll spend the rest of your work life in constant fear.
-This is worse than the zombie apocalypse.
+This is worse than the zombie apocalypse because you know it will never end.
 There is nothing that can make you feel save again.
 You are never going to touch a single line of code again unless you really have to, as you are afraid of breaking something.

 But now, all of a sudden... magic!
 You know if you accidentally broke a feature.
 The screen tells you everything is alright!
 Your paranoia starts to fade.
 You gain confidence again in your code.
 In your abilities.
 In yourself!
 You can start replacing all this old ugly code that had been sewn together like a Frankenstein monster.
 Things that were welded together by force because the author didn’t dare to rewrite the existing code to make a clean solution possible.
 Suddenly things look fine again.

 You go to your CEO, give him a hug and a box of chocolate.
-You thank him for saving your career and you pay him back the billion.
+You thank him for saving your career and you pay him back the one hundret Millions.

-I must admit that at times I exaggerated a little to make a point.
+Do I have to admit that at times I exaggerated a little to make a point?
+Maybe.
 But the exaggeration is smaller than you think.
 The importance of writing automated tests cannot be overestimated.
 They are no guarantees to make your software project a success.
 But I can tell you that projects without automated tests are doomed and will fail sooner rather than later.

 I hope this is enough motivation to make you read through this chapter and really try to write tests by yourself.
 As always, it’s not easy at the beginning.
 Ask the internet and others for advice and you’ll get a fairly good idea how to write them.